xjtugenetics/FDSP/README.md

 ls
 annotation.txt  files.txt  parameters.txt
 ```
-There are three files in this directory.
-These files include some files or options involving in scripts.
-You can use this procedure with defualt setting or editing and updating by youself.

 ### Locate whole-genome SNPs files with position and MAF

 We provide series of files contating whole-genome SNPs information, including position, names and MAF provided by 1000 Genomes Project building on hg19(Human Genome version 19).
-You can also use files provided by youself.
-If you prepare files by youself, leave the format as example files and put the files into /path/extdata.
+You can also use files provided by youself with the following format:

 ```
 (chr,position,rs ID, MAF)